-- Revised and expanded Learning Objectives. - Updated coverage of standard deduction, exemption amount, individual tax rates, earned income credit, and alternative minimum tax to reflect 2015 inflation adjustments. - Updated Volpe family examples throughout chapter to include 2014 Form 1040 (pages 1 and 2 and Schedule A). - Reordered subtopics under Computing Individual Tax beginning on page 435. - Updated Itemized Deduction Worksheet and Exemption Amount Worksheet to reflect 2015 inflation adjustments. - Added four new Application Problems and one Tax Planning Case.
+- Updated coverage of standard deduction, exemption amount, individual tax rates, earned income credit, and alternative minimum tax to reflect 2017 inflation adjustments. - Updated discussion on filing an automatic extension. - Updated Volpe family examples throughout chapter to include 2016 Form 1040 (pages 1 and 2 and Schedule A). - Updated Itemized Deduction Worksheet and Exemption Amount Worksheet to reflect 2017 inflation adjustments. - Revised amounts in Application Problem 4.

-- Added two new Tax Talks on pages 471 and 479. - Updated examples on pages 461 and 462 to include 2015 Form W-2 and Form 1099-MISC. - Updated coverage of Employer-Provided Plans beginning on page 478 to reflect 2016 inflation adjustments. - Updated coverage of Individual Retirement Accounts beginning on page 483 to reflect 2016 inflation adjustments. - Expanded discussion of rollovers to IRAs beginning on page 488. - Added five new Application Problems.
+- Added new Tax Talk on page 471 and updated Tax Talk on page 485. - Updated examples on pages 461 and 462 to include 2016 Form W-2 and Form 1099-MISC. - Updated coverage of Employer-Provided Plans beginning on page 478 to reflect 2017 inflation adjustments. - Updated coverage of Individual Retirement Accounts beginning on page 483 to reflect 2017 inflation adjustments.

-- Added new Tax Talk on page 533. - Updated Exhibits 16.1, 16.2, and 16.3 to include 2015 Form 1040, Schedule B, Schedule D, and Schedule E. - Updated coverage of the gift and estate taxes beginning on page 529 to reflect 2016 inflation adjustments to annual gift tax exclusion and lifetime transfer tax exclusion. - Revised Appendix 16-A to include 2015 Form 8949 and Form 1040, Schedule D. - Added five new Application Problems.
+- Updated Exhibits 16.1, 16.2, and 16.3 to include 2016 Form 1040, Schedule B, Schedule D, and Schedule E. - Updated coverage of the gift and estate taxes beginning on page 529 to reflect 2017 inflation adjustments to annual gift tax exclusion and lifetime transfer tax exclusion. - Revised Appendix 16-A to include 2016 Form 8949, Form 1040, Schedule D, and Qualified Dividends and Capital Gain Tax Worksheet. - Revised and expanded Application Problem 31.

-- Added new Tax Talk on page 554. - Added five new Application Problems.

-- Added new Tax Talk on page 599.
+- Added new Tax Talk on page 552.

-- Updated and expanded audit coverage discussion in example on page 589.
+- Added new example of a frivolous lawsuit on page 599. - Added new Tax Talk on page 600. - Updated and expanded audit coverage discussion in example on page 589.

-- Added five new Application Problems.